Module vipy.globals

 Args

-[int] number of parallel processes
+[int] number of parallel workers

 pct